-The remainder of this system security plan template is meant to be an assist for the system owner in documenting Management, Operational and Technical controls which will be utilized in securing the system.
-Guiding text on the following pages of this template are suggestive and are not meant to be exhaustive, complete, or always applicable to each system.
-Only the informed system owner, with intimate business and organizational process asset knowledge and known state and federal applicable statutes, laws, and requirements can be expected to create a truly meaningful document.
+The remainder of this major application security plan template is meant to be an assist for the application owner in documenting the Management, Operational and Technical controls, which will be utilized in securing the application, and the information intended to be housed and processed.
+Guiding text on the following pages of this template are suggestive and are not meant to be exhaustive, complete, or always applicable to each application.
+Only the informed application owner, with intimate business and organizational process asset knowledge and known state and federal applicable statutes, laws, and requirements can be expected to create a truly meaningful document.